3 Days in Mexico City: The Ultimate Long Weekend

 Visit Casa Azul, the Frida Kahlo Museum

-Immerse yourself in the world of Frida Kahlo at the Frida Kahlo Museum, also known as Casa Azul, in Coyoacán.
+Immerse yourself in the world of Frida Kahlo at the Frida Kahlo Museum, also known as La Casa Azul, located right in the heart of Coyoacán.

 Lunch at Los Danzantes

-For lunch, visit Los Danzantes, one of the best restaurants in Mexico City, conveniently located in Coyoacán.
+For lunch, head to Los Danzantes, my personal favorite restaurant in all of Mexico City, located right in the heart of Coyoacán.

 Afternoon to Shop or treat yourself to some wellness activities